confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 A scalar function (UDF for short) consumes one row as input and produces one row as output.
 Use this when you want to simply transform a value.

-Create a file at `src/main/java/com/example/MultiplyUdf.java` and populate it with the following code.
-This UDF takes two parameters and returns the value of multiplying them together.
+Create a file at `src/main/java/com/example/FormulaUdf.java` and populate it with the following code.
+This UDF takes two parameters and executes a simple formula.

 ```java
 package my.example;